Who is this article for?

 Code42 console toolbar

-The Account menu provides options for viewing your account profile and customizing the Code42 console language.
+The Account menu provides options for viewing your account profile, product plan, and cloud, as well as changing the Code42 console language and signing out.

 Specifies the locale the Code42 console displays.
 This sets the displayed language and date format.
 When you specify a locale from the toolbar, the chosen locale is set via a cookie within your current browser.
 View available locales.